 We’re now in a position to tidy up our survey, replacing old with updated data.
 We can then use this updated survey to calculate surface areas of tees, greens and bunkers, digitise outlines of fairways and trees, then finally determine slopes on greens.

-The data from the original surveys is held in two model folders called CL 1-18 and Greens, Bunkers & Tees.
+The data from the original surveys are held in two model folders called CL 1-18 and Greens, Bunkers & Tees.
 An updated survey was carried out and stored in March 2017 and the main LiDAR grid file that covers the course is stored in a model called sk4917_DSM_1M.

 Finally, the orthorectified georeferenced aerial photography for the site is stored in a file called gm0426B - rev.ecw.